Relocation and Move-Aways

 Child support and visitation are complex issues even in the best of circumstances.
 If you or your spouse needs to relocate, this can complicate matters even further.

-At The Law Office of Rhonda Telford Naidu, our family lawyers in OKC are ready and able to assist you in matters regarding custody, child support and especially as it pertains to relocation of one or both parents.
+At Naidu Law, Family law attorneys, our family lawyers in OKC are ready and able to assist you in matters regarding custody, child support and especially as it pertains to relocation of one or both parents.
 We’ll work hard to ensure that your rights, and the rights of your children are upheld to the highest standard of the law.

 Oklahoma Relocation Law